jupyterhub/traefik-proxy/docs/source/install.md

     python3 -m pip install jupyterhub-traefik-proxy
     ```

-3. In order to be able to launch JupyterHub with traefik-proxy or run the tests, **traefik**, **etcd** and **consul** must first be installed and added to your `PATH`.
+3. In order to be able to launch JupyterHub with traefik-proxy or run the tests, **traefik**, must first be installed and added to your `PATH`.

-   There are two ways you can install traefik, etcd and consul:
+   There are two ways you can install traefik:

    1. Through traefik-proxy's **install utility**.

       ```
-      $ python3 -m jupyterhub_traefik_proxy.install --traefik --etcd --consul --output=/usr/local/bin
+      $ python3 -m jupyterhub_traefik_proxy.install  --output=/usr/local/bin
       ```

+      This will install `traefik`.

-      This will install the default versions of traefik, etcd and consul, namely `traefik-1.7.5`, `etcd-3.3.10` and `consul_1.5.0` to `/usr/local/bin` specified through the `--output` option.
+      This will install the default versions of traefik, to to `/usr/local/bin` specified through the `--output` option.

-      It is also possible to install the binaries individually.
-For example to install traefik only:

-      ```
-      $ python3 -m jupyterhub_traefik_proxy.install --traefik --output=/usr/local/bin
-      ```

       If no directory is passed to the installer, a *dependencies* directory will be created in the `traefik-proxy` directory.
 In this case, you **must** add this directory to `PATH`, e.g.